Providing a data-driven boost to healthcare systems resilience

 For many years healthcare services across the world have been coming under increasing pressure.
 Factors such as ageing populations, rising expectations, and the growing costs of advanced treatments, have all added to the strain.
 But in many places, the outbreak of the COVID-19 pandemic has pushed these systems to breaking point.

-Given, therefore, the pressing need to improve efficiency, better target the allocation of resources, and streamline processes, the launch of a new MSc programme in Health Analytics and Operations Management (HAOM), by Lingnan University, could not be more timely.
+Given, therefore, the pressing need to improve efficiency, better target the allocation of resources, and streamline processes, the launch of a new MSc programme in Health Analytics and Management (HAM), by Lingnan University, could not be more timely.

 This one-year, full-time, or two-year, part-time, interdisciplinary programme will equip students with data-driven management knowledge and skills.
 Working in collaboration, Lingnan’s Faculty of Business and its School of Graduate Studies have developed a curriculum which integrates theories and methods of healthcare and operations management, with the use of a variety of data analysis and modelling tools.

 The HAM aims at providing students with data-driven management knowledge and skills to make informed decisions about healthcare and enhance efficient management of health service operations.
 The programme also intends to train students to develop a career-driven practical and research skills in health data analytics and operations management through the professional and technical knowledge.